SaiNikhil0904/Text-to-Image-Synthesis-using-DC-GAN/README.md

 ### Output/Result
 ![Output/Result](https://github.com/SaiNikhil0904/Text-to-Image-Synthesis-using-DC-GAN/assets/98106917/059b25bb-47cf-4868-8aa8-da8c258e8743)

-## Key Features
-- **DC-GAN Architecture:** Our model utilizes the GAN-CLS algorithm, a matching-aware discriminator, to generate images from text and image pairs.
-The deep convolutional architecture ensures the automatic learning of text representations.
-- **GloVe Embedding:** To enhance the semantic understanding of captions, we incorporated GloVe Embedding, an unsupervised learning algorithm for obtaining vector representations for words.
-- **Data Pre-processing:** We meticulously organized and pre-processed the dataset, including images and caption embeddings, facilitating an efficient training and testing process.
-- **Training Process:** The model underwent rigorous training for over 1800 epochs.
-We observed a progressive improvement in image generation capabilities, showcasing the effectiveness of the GAN-CLS algorithm.

 ## Project Impact
 While the generated images are of 64x64 resolution, our qualitative analysis indicates the model's growing accuracy in comprehending prompts and generating appropriate images.
 This project marks our initiation into the realm of generative AI models, motivating us to explore further applications and contribute to this dynamic field.